 We refer to our employees as our "team."
-They are critical to our success.
-We are in constant communication and training.
-We believe that we have assembled a strong management/leadership team with the experience and expertise needed to execute our business strategy.
-As of December 31, 2020, we had 625 employees: 605 full-time, 10 part-time, and 10 temporary, of which 250 are located in the Americas, 158 in EMEA and 217 in APAC.
-This is an increase of 500 employees since December 31, 2019, primarily as a result of two acquisitions completed during the fourth quarter of 2020 and the further build out of our organization to support the expected growth in the markets we serve.
-We anticipate hiring additional personnel as needs dictate to implement our global growth strategy.
+They are critical to our success, and we are in constant communication and training.
+We believe that we have assembled a strong management and leadership team with the experience and expertise needed to execute our business strategy.
+As of December 31, 2021, we had 847 employees: 791 full-time, 15 part-time, and 41 temporary, of which 411 are located in the Americas, 184 in EMEA and 252 in APAC.
+This is an increase of over 220 employees since December 31, 2020, primarily as a result of the further build out of our global organization to support the expected growth in the markets we serve.
+We anticipate hiring additional personnel as required to implement our global growth strategy.